humanmade/altis-cloud/docs/sessions.md

 # Sessions

-Altis has support for PHP sessions using Redis as the storage backend, however it is not enabled by default.
+Altis includes support for PHP sessions using Redis as the storage backend.
 In order to activate PHP sessions support you need to have Redis activated as well, eg:

 ```json
 {